vgurianov/qm/docs/Superposition.md

  The diagram shows two states 0 and 1.
 The states have an attribute with the same name Attribute.
 In this case, there is a naming conflict in the Leaf class.
 To resolve the conflict, we use the complex numbers w1 and w2.
 The squares of these numbers give the probability of finding a state 0 or 1.
 In the general case, this is an analogue of the Hilbert's space.

- You can implement it like this
+ You can implement it like this (multiple inheritances imulation)
 ``` python
  def __init__(self):
     w = self.w1